Republika Srpska: Economy

 Republika Srpska uses the Bosnia and Herzegovina convertible mark (KM).
 The currency is pegged to the euro at a unit rate of 1.95583 convertible marks.
 Along with the rest of Bosnia and Herzegovina, Republika Srpska is classified as an upper-middle income economy by the United Nations.
-According to the IRBRS, the entity's development bank, Republika Srpska's nominal GDP per capita is 8,739 km (€4,457) as of 2017.

-Republika Srpska's corporate tax rate is lower than that of the Federation of Bosnia and Herzegovina, and is among the lowest in the region.
+Republika Srpska's corporate tax rate is lower than that of the Federation of Bosnia and Herzegovina and is among the lowest in the region.

-In November 2020 governments of Serbia and Srpska announced construction of three hydropower plants on the Drina estimated at EUR 520 million.
+In November 2020 governments of Serbia and Srpska announced the construction of three hydropower plants on the Drina estimated at EUR 520 million.

 External trade

 Taxation and salaries

-Since 2001, Republika Srpska initiated significant reforms in the sector of the tax system, which lowered the tax burden to 28.6%, one of the lowest in the region.
+Since 2001, Republika Srpska has initiated significant reforms in the sector of the tax system, which lowered the tax burden to 28.6%, one of the lowest in the region.
 The 10% rate of capital gains tax and income tax are among the lowest in Europe.
 VAT has been introduced in 2006.
 These tax advantages have led to some companies moving their business to Republika Srpska from the other entity.

 As of 2018, there are 266,309 employed people within legal entities in Republika Srpska.
 The average net wage, according to the Institute of Statistics of Republika Srpska (RZS), is 896 km (€458) per month as of February 2019, a nominal growth of 1.0% compared to the previous month.

 Transport

-Transport and telecommunications infrastructure in Republika Srpska is regulated by Ministry of Transport and Communications.
-Traffic infrastructure includes roads, railways, railway stations, airports, waterways, ports on the whole territory of Republika Srpska, while telecommunication infrastructure includes telephony, telegraphy, optical cables, terrestrial communication stations, traffic telematics and others.
+Transport and telecommunications infrastructure in Republika Srpska is regulated by the Ministry of Transport and Communications.
+Traffic infrastructure includes roads, railways, railway stations, airports, waterways, and ports in the whole territory of Republika Srpska, while telecommunication infrastructure includes telephony, telegraphy, optical cables, terrestrial communication stations, traffic telematics and others.

-State-owned companies like Republika Srpska Railways, Pošte Srpske, Republika Srpska Roads are in charge of maintaining traffic on the territory.
+State-owned companies like Republika Srpska Railways, Pošte Srpske, and Republika Srpska Roads are in charge of maintaining traffic on the territory.

 The basic road traffic network in Srpska includes 4,192 kilometers of public roads, of which 1,781 km of trunk roads and 2,183 km of regional roads.
-There are currently two highways in Republika Srpska: Gradiška - Banja Luka highway, and the "9th January highway" (Banja Luka - Doboj).
-Arterial highways in Srpska which are a part of the International E-road network are:
+There are currently two highways in Republika Srpska: Gradiška – Banja Luka highway and the "9th January highway" (Banja Luka – Doboj).
+Arterial highways in Srpska, which are a part of the International E-road network are: